-In 2021, SRS collected freshwater fish from the six locations, saltwater fish from the Savannah River mouth, and obtained crabs in the Savannah area from a supplier that harvests from saltwater potentially influenced by Savannah River water.
-SRS analyzed 54 freshwater fish composites, 3 saltwater fish composites, and 1 shellfish composite.
+In 2022, SRS collected freshwater fish from the six locations along the Savannah River in the vicinity of SRS, saltwater fish from the Savannah River mouth, and obtained crabs and shrimp in the Savannah area from a supplier that harvests from saltwater potentially influenced by Savannah River water.
+SRS analyzed 69 freshwater fish composites, 3 saltwater fish composites, and 2 shellfish composites.
 The freshwater and saltwater composites consisted of three to eight fish each.
-The shellfish composite consisted of one bushel of crab.
+The shellfish composites comprised separate composites: one from a bushel of crab and another from one bushel of shrimp.
 The analytical results of the freshwater and saltwater fish, and shellfish collected are consistent with results for the previous 10 years.
-Most of the results for the specific radionuclides associated with SRS operations were nondetectable (70% for freshwater fish, 95% for saltwater fish, and 80% for shellfish).
+Most of the results for the specific radionuclides associated with SRS operations were nondetectable (63% for freshwater fish, 71% for saltwater fish, and 86% for shellfish).
 Table 5-11 lists the maximum concentration for those radionuclides detected in the flesh of all fish types sampled.
 The table also identifies the fish type and the collection location associated with the maximum concentration for each detected radionuclide.
-SRS did not detect cobalt-60 and iodine-129 in any fish flesh samples.
+SRS did not detect cobalt-60, iodine-129 in any fish flesh samples.
 Appendix Tables D-15, D-16, and D-17 for freshwater fish, saltwater fish and shellfish, respectively, summarize results for all fish and shellfish.